 When you cannot agree on a certain issue, you will need to present the matter to the judge.
 The judge will listen to each side and will make a decision on how to resolve the matter for you.
 Spouses have no control over issues once they go to litigation, though you do have control in mediation.
 This alone is often an incentive for spouses to try to work together in mediation.

 Who Is Not A Good Candidate For Mediation?

 Even spouses who vehemently disagree can still succeed in mediation, though this type of dispute resolution is not right in some situations.
 For example, if your spouse engaged in domestic abuse and/or you have a protective order against your spouse, mediation will not be the right choice.
 If your spouse refuses to agree to any reasonable conditions from the start – and makes it clear they will never compromise – it might be better to initiate litigation.
-This is a decision you should always make with your divorce lawyer
+This is a decision you should always make with your lawyer

-The experienced divorce attorneys at Blood Law in Charlotte help clients resolve their divorce cases in a variety of ways, including negotiation, mediation, or litigation.
+The experienced attorneys at Blood Law in Charlotte help clients resolve their divorce cases in a variety of ways, including negotiation, mediation, or litigation.
 Contact us to learn more about our services.